OpenRailwayMap/OpenRailwayMap-CartoCSS/SETUP.md

 * Carto
 * development only: Kosmtik or Nik4

+Build dependencies required for using the Makefile:

+* Python 3
+* PyYAML

 ### Database Setup

 Install PostgreSQL and PostGIS.
 Your distribution likely provides packages for PostgreSQL and PostGIS.

-Debian-like systems: `sudo apt install postgresql postgis`
+Debian-like systems: `sudo apt install postgresql postgis postgresql-client postgresql-10-postgis-2.4` (you might have to adapt the version numbers of PostgreSQL and PostGIS, there is no metapackage)

 Create a database user.
 PostgreSQL provides a command line programme called *createuser* for that purpose.
 It has to be called using the permissions of the user running PostgreSQL – that's usually `postgres`.